arlyon/azerust/readme.md

 > cd -
 > docker compose up
 ```

+You will also need to create a `config-compose.yml` which is used
+by the image to

 The downloaded SQL scripts will be used to set up the databases.